Research Fellow (Fixed term)

 - Job Type

 - £31406 to £40927 per annum (pro-rata if applicable) depending on skills and experience.
 Salary progression beyond this scale is subject to performance.

-Informal enquiries may be addressed to Dr Neil Roach, School Fellowship Officer [Email: firstname.lastname@example.org] or Professor Helen Cassaday, Director of Research [Email: email@example.com].
-Please note that applications sent directly to these email addresses will not be accepted.
+Informal enquiries can be directed to either Prof Paul McGraw (firstname.lastname@example.org) or Dr Neil Roach (email@example.com).
+Please note that applications sent directly to this email address will not be accepted.